Authentication

 CSRF Protection

 The session cookie in the snippet above already sets SameSite=Lax.
-That blocks cross-site POST/PUT/PATCH/DELETE submissions in every modern browser and is enough for most apps.
+That keeps the cookie off cross-site POST/PUT/PATCH/DELETE submissions in every modern browser, so the attack fails even before the server-side check runs.
 Use SameSite=Strict if you don't need inbound links from other sites to arrive authenticated.
+Keep this layer — cookie scoping and origin enforcement protect against different failure modes.

 import type { MiddlewareFn } from "@pracht/core";